Standard Use Cases

 parameters of the AXIS_REF_SM3

-function block control the performance level and deceleration of a drive.
+function block control the power level and deceleration of a drive.
 Access is made by means of the MC_Power

 function block.